Software manual

 AGNI.atmosphere.calc_profile_radius!Method

-Calculate radius and gravity for all layers.
+Calculate radii, gravities, and masses for all layers.

 Performs hydrostatic integration from the ground upwards.
 Requires density, temperature, pressure to have already been set.